ahmedamrzezo/auto-supers/README.md

 # SupersAuto

-Ceckout the app from this link: https://auto-supers.firebaseapp.com/
+Checkout the app from this link: https://auto-supers.firebaseapp.com/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.